-The ultimate purpose of the Health & Safety enforcing authorities is to ensure that Duty Holders manage and control risks effectively, so preventing harm.
-'Enforcement' as a term is not to be seen only as a term of punishment; but as a wide definition The Environmental Health determines 'enforcement' to mean many activities or actions that have contact, influence or streamed change within an organisation, individual, duty holder - to include employers, employees, self-employed, contractors and volunteers.
+The ultimate purpose of the Health & Safety enforcing authorities is to ensure that Duty Holders manage and control risks effectively, so preventing harm. 'enforcement' as a term is not to be seen only as a term of punishment; but as a wide definition.
+The Public Protection team determines 'enforcement' to mean many activities or actions that have contact, influence or streamed change within an organisation, and/or with regards to an individual and/or duty holder - to include employers, employees, self-employed, contractors and volunteers.